-Any documents generated on network drive referenced in paragraph well 5. asasanyothernotes. draftand documents, final recommendations, reports orother materialsgenerated bvCommittee staff or Members, are the property of the Committee and will be kept at the for Reading Room solely secure safekeeping and ease of reference.
-These documents remain congressional recordstheirentirety inand disposition and control over records, even after the completion of the Committee's review. lies exclusively with the Committee.
+Any documents generated on the network drive referenced in paragraph well 5. αs asany other notes. draft and documents, final recommendations. reports orother materials generated bγ Committee staff or Members, are the property of the Committee and will be kept at the for Reading Room solely secure safekeeping and ease of reference.
+These documents remain congressional records their entirety in and disposition and control over these records, even after the completion of the Committee's review. lies exclusively with the Committee.
 As such, these records are not CIA records under the Freedom of Information Act or any other law....
-If the CIA receives any request or demand for access to these records from outside the CIA under the Freedom of Information Act or any other authority. the CIA immediately notify the Committee and will respond to the request or demand based upon the understanding that are congressional, these not CIA, records.
+If the CIA receives any request or demand for access to these records from outside the CIA under the Freedom of Information Act or any other authority. the CIA will immediately notify the Committee and will respond to the request or demand based upon the understanding that are congressional, these not CIA, records.